TBMVD/TBMVD/README.md

-Currently busy with an internship and a school game project.
+Almost done with exams and I am planning to  do some project in the near future.

 ![resist](https://github.com/user-attachments/assets/620c4a09-37a0-48c5-9853-12f4c1ecda00)